13+7 Personal Brand Examples from Creators & Entrepreneurs

 Reading personal brand statements is great—but when you sit down to actually create your brand assets and start posting, they won’t get you that far.
-Yes, they’re the starting point, but you’ll also need a visual brand as part of your brand identity.
+Yes, they’re the starting point (and we’ll show you some at the end), but you’ll also need a visual brand as part of your brand identity.
 You’ll need it to build your website, create social media posts, and set up your profile everywhere.

 But matching your visuals to your brand personality can be tricky at first if you’ve never done it before.
 So let us show you a few very different visual personal brand examples to give you a good idea of how it’s done in practice.
 And give you a little inspo for yours. 💅